-November 1, 2012: The list of the Inaugural Class of Fellows was made public on the AMS website.
+- November 2023 The list of the 2024 Class of Fellows is made public on the AMS website

-February 1 - April 1, 2013: Nomination period for first annual election process of new Fellows.
+- February 1 – March 31, 2024 Nomination period opened for 2025 election process of new Fellows

 Learn how to make or support a nomination in the Requirements and Nomination Guide.

 The goals of the Fellows program are: